Co-author: Ryan O’Sullivan

 |Responsible multi-sector Growth funds or Balanced funds||· Mainstream multi-sector Growth funds||· 1 year

 · 3 years

 · 5 years

 Investment timeframes of 1 year, 3 years, 5 years, and 10 years were assessed for returns.

 Of course, it should be stressed that while it is interesting to look at historical performance, past performance is not an indication of future performance.

-One of the possible reasons why responsible funds have given higher long-term returns than other funds in 2016 is that fund managers for responsible investment funds have to exercise a more detailed analysis for every investment decision they make.
-This leads to a deeper understanding of their investments and naturally results in superior returns.
+One of the possible reasons why responsible funds have given higher long-term returns than other funds in some cases as reported above is that fund managers for responsible investment funds have to exercise a detailed analysis for every investment decision they make.
+This can lead to a deep understanding of their investments and can result in superior returns.

-Another reason many ethical funds have also outperformed the market as a whole is due to lower levels of investments in the resource sector.
+Another reason some ethical funds have outperformed the market as a whole could be due to lower levels of investments in the resource sector.
 The resource sector has struggled in recent times, and through their reduced exposure, ethical funds have largely avoided the effects of the weakening sector.